Putin reviews Russian military might as tensions with West soar

 Moscow said the build-up, which alarmed the West, was a training exercise in response to activity by the NATO military alliance and Ukraine.
 It has since ordered a withdrawal of some troops.

-Smaller military parades took place on Sunday in cities across Russia and in annexed Crimea.
-A parade was also planned at Russia’s Hmeymim air base in Syria.
+Smaller military parades took place on Sunday in cities across Russia and in annexed Crimea, and at Russia’s Hmeymim air base in Syria.

 Our Standards: The Thomson Reuters Trust Principles.